 Foreclosure and eviction help - The programs known as homeless prevention and rapid rehousing is used in this capacity.
 The assistance available includes, but is not limited too, free motel vouchers, rental or utility deposit help, legal support, and shelter.
 Clients in Lane County include the following.

-Lutheran Social Services operates across Illinois.
+Churches and Family Services operates across Illinois.
 The agency runs several programs for the poor, low income, and homeless in Lake County and other cities.
 There are some regional food pantries and clothing closets that may have free groceries and basic needs.
-Supporting Hispanics is another resource offered by Lutheran Services.
+Supporting Hispanics is another resource offered by churches, including Lutheran Services.
 The charity also runs a program known as Ways to Work which may have low interest rate car loans and even repairs to autos.
-More details.
+Continue reading.

 Get help at the holidays.
 Non-profits and local towns in Lake County may offer free toys or meals at Christmas to income qualified families.
 Other assistance may be a basket of food, stockings with presents or home delivered meal to a senior citizens for Thanksgiving or Christmas as well.
 More on holiday programs in Lane County.